jamesc127/datastax-enterprise-cdc-demo/README.md

 - [Configure Cluster Access for kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)
 ## TL;DR
 - This demo takes about 30-40 minutes to deploy on GKE if you're sure your local environment is stable
+## TODO
+- can we do this without metricbeats?
 ## k8s Cluster
 TODO add info here
 ## gcloud